opedge/DrawReport/README.md

 Report UI issues by shaking your device to draw and annotate them.

+This library is for app's testing/beta stage only.
+Check it before release your app.

 Sometimes your meticulous user finds a bug in your iOS app's awesome and magnificent UI but does not know how to report it.
 Now it's easy to do with DrawReport - a small library for iOS app development process.
 Simply integrate it, shake your device and try to draw something!

 ## How To Get Started